LionTree

-LionTree LLC is an American investment banking firm that has a focus on industries related to technology, media and telecommunications (TMT).
+LionTree LLC is an American boutique investment and merchant bank that has a focus on industries related to technology, media and telecommunications (TMT).
 Although the firm is based in the United States, it also has a significant presence in Europe.
 LionTree also has a media company called Kindred Media.

 History

-LionTree was founded in June 2012 by Aryeh Bourkoff, former head of UBS’s investment banking in the Americas, alongside fellow UBS alum, Ehren Stenzler who joined in July 2012.
+LionTree was founded in June 2012 by Aryeh Bourkoff, former head of UBS's investment banking in the Americas, alongside fellow UBS alum, Ehren Stenzler who joined in July 2012.

 In 2016, LionTree opened additional offices in San Francisco and London.
 In 2017, an office in Paris was opened.

 During the same year, LionTree founded Ocelot Partners, a special-purpose acquisition company that focuses on investment opportunities in the European TMT sector, along with Andrew Barron and Martin E. Franklin.
 In March 2018, Ocelot Partners acquired Ocean Outdoor, a U.K.-based digital billboard company, from Searchlight Capital.